All About Metronomes

 There are three kinds of metronomes:

 - Mechanical.
 These are the wind-up kind and work by a spring mechanism.
 When the spring unwinds entirely, the metronome stops and must be re-wound.
 Speed is changed by moving a weight on a pendulum-type arm.
 (Think of a teeter-totter.
 The closer the kids sit to the fulcrum, the faster the movement.
 A mechanical metronome is sort of half of a teeter-totter.
 The moveable weight is one child, and the unmovable counterweight is the other child.
 The closer the moveable weight is to the fulcrum and the counterweight, the faster the arm moves.)
 Sound produced is a "tick."
 Many metronomes of this type are pyramid-shaped with a footprint of about 4" x 4".
-It is possible to get smaller ones, too, that do not take up a lot of room on the piano.
-This type is sensitive to being dropped: the weights in the moving arm otherwise disturbed.
-Mechanical metronomes are somewhat fragile; do not allow the cat to become too enamored with it.
+It is possible to get smaller ones that do not take up a lot of room on the piano, although sometimes the volume of the ticks suffers.
+Mechanical metronomes are fragile; do not allow the cat to become too enamored with it.
 Don't allow a curious child to rip the cover open and grab the moving arm (Bingo!
 It's bent and won't tick evenly!)

 - Electric.
 These are "black boxes" with a dial and that plug into an outlet.
 Speed is adjusted by the dial.
 Often these metronomes are quite large.
 The footprint might be 5" x 5".
-Sound is a "tick."
+Sound is a burly "TICK!"
 Very sturdy.

 - Electronic.
 Often cheaper than a mechanical metronome, these tend to be smaller.
 They are battery-powered.
-Sound is a "peep" or a pretty weak click.
-On most of them, speed is selected via a dial.
-The virtue of these metronomes is that they are very portable, and, unless abused, are fairly impervious to damage when dropped.
-The biggest problem with electronic metronomes, other than their weak sound, is that they often/usually are set up so the first beat in a measure is a light flash (sometimes also with a tick); the following beats are clicks.
-Some models substitute a bell for the light.
-As you can see, if you miss the first beat in the measure, you must wait until the beat-sequence recycles so you can match up the first beat again with the light/bell.
+I once heard one the size of a credit card, and its sound was a "peep"/weak click - - hardly discernable.
+To add insult to injury, the numbers advanced one at a time (not, for example, 108 > 112, but 108 > 109 > 110 > 111 > 112; what student would put up with such a laborious process?; better to skip using the metronome!)
+On most electronics, however, speed is selected via a dial.
+The virtue of these electronic metronomes is that they are very portable, and, unless abused, are fairly impervious to damage when dropped.
+The biggest problem with electronic metronomes is that they often/usually are made with a flashing light accompanying each tick.
+The whole purpose of using a metronome is to listen to the device!
+In some - - horrors! - - one sets the number of ticks desired per measure and then there is a bell and light on the first count and ticks and lights on the remaining three counts.
+As you can see, if you miss the first beat in the measure, either you ignore the bell when it sounds (very difficult to do, especially for a student) or you must wait until the beat-sequence recycles so you can match up with the first beat again.
 Waiting for the metronome to cycle through builds in a hole, which is what you're trying to correct by using the metronome.
-Some electronic metronomes substitute a bell sound for the light flash.
-Do not buy an electronic metronome that does not allow you to disable the light or other "marker" for the first beat of a measure.
+I encourage you not to buy an electronic metronome that does not allow you to disable the bell or other "marker" for the first beat of a measure.
+If you can disable the bell but not the flash, the student can turn the metronome around so the light is hidden.

-You need power.
+You need volume.
 What good is a metronome if the student can't hear it after he starts to play along with it?!
-Mechanical ones are loudest.
-Electric ones are usually next loudest.

 A metronome is an investment your child will use forever.
 Don't scrimp on this purchase, please.